Bayes’ rule

 P(h, d) = P(d) \, P(h \mid d)

 This is the chain rule.
-It says that we can calculate the measure of the intersection by multiplying the proportion of d occupied by h, by the total measure of d.
+It says that we can calculate the probability of the intersection by multiplying the total probability of d by the proportion of d that overlaps with h.

 The chain rule is symmetric, so we can write both